willbamford/getres/README.md

 Resource loading in the Browser and Node.js  (text, JSON, binary, images) designed to work with HTML Canvas and WebGL.

-Compatible with IE10+ and all other modern browsers (no requirement on Promises / ES6).
+Compatible with IE10+ and all other modern browsers (Promises optional)

 Uses [Superagent](https://github.com/visionmedia/superagent) behind the scenes to fetch assets.